 - 1 x other (if needed, depending on the child)

-This system allows for seasonal variety and helps me to shop smart.
+This system allows for seasonal variations and helps me to shop smart.
 I’m fairly consistent with this system and so my kids are used to seeing vegetables in their lunch box.

 7. Lunch box staples